Traditional Outsourced Sales Management is most often delivered in one of two models, a complete…

 - Cell phone and service with enough data to keep them productive on the road

 - Expense account for client entertainment (you can control this with pre approval or budget)

 - Memberships in trade, social and recreational clubs and associations

 - PTO (sick, vacation and personal time off)

 Download Tool – Compensation Builder Worksheet

 If you are ready to tackle this project we have one more tool for you.
 You can receive a Compensation Builder Worksheet that can help you organize all your information to come up with a plan that works for the company and the salesperson.
 The worksheet is designed for those designing compensation plans.

 Once you have finished your plan design you’ll want to take the time to document it.
 You can find a nice guide to creating a Sales Compensation Plan Description with this link.

 There you go, easy as pie.
 One last thought.
-The compensation plan is only a piece to the success puzzle with sales people.
+The compensation plan is only a piece of the success puzzle with salespeople.
 If you have not downloaded my Free Sales Management Guide you can learn more about it here.
-The Sales Management Guide will lay out the other critical pieces to put in place while building a high performing sales team.
+The Sales Management Guide will lay out the other critical pieces to put in place while building a high-performing sales team.